-Immensely talented and well-respected musician and composer Herbie Hancock celebrates his 79th birthday today.
+Immensely talented and well-respected musician and composer Herbie Hancock celebrates his 83rd birthday today.
 A consistent leader in innovation and creativity, Hancock has long been an immeasurable influence on the development of several styles of jazz and rock music.
 The Chicago-born prodigy issued his first solo album on Blue Note Records in 1962 and has been continuously contributing new compositions and equally impressive recordings ever since.

 One of the first singles to garner popular attention that featured the newly introduced technique of “scratching” a record, Hancock’s 1983 single “Rockit” is one of his most well-known recordings.
 The video below comes from a 1984 performance in London featuring vocalist Bernard Fowler, keyboardist Jeff Bova, drummers J.T.
-Lewis and Anton Fier, bassist Wayne Braithwaite and DJ Grand Mixer D.ST., watch:
+Lewis and Anton Fier, bassist Wayne Braithwaite and DJ Grand Mixer D.ST..

-This video is from an appearance in Japan in 1996 in which Hancock was joined by his All Stars including guitarist John Scofield, drummer Jack DeJohnette, bassist Dave Holland, percussionist Don Alias and saxophonist Michael Brecker.
-Here Hancock leads the ensemble through a take on “#2 Mercy Street”:
+This video is from an appearance in Japan at the Kawaguchi Lake Jazz Festival in 1996, in which Hancock was joined by his All Stars including guitarist John Scofield, drummer Jack DeJohnette, bassist Dave Holland, percussionist Don Alias and saxophonist Michael Brecker.
+Here Hancock leads the ensemble through a take on “Mercy Street.”

 This “live” in-studio footage comes from the recording of 2010’s The Imagine Project featuring Susan Tedeschi and Derek Trucks on the track “Space Captain.”
 The video also includes bassist Oteil Burbridge, keyboardist Kofi Burbridge, vocalist Mike Mattison and drummer Vinnie Colaiuta.